unredacted-word/spectacle/book/foreword.md

 found in the bibliography and are well worth reading.

 I’ve arranged the notes along the margins rather than as endnotes because they’re meant to be read alongside the main text.
-If you’re reading this on a mobile device, the notes are laid out in-line with the text, and meant to be read as such.
 If you are reading this book for the first time, I would suggest reading it in a particular order, as the first few chapters can be discouraging.
 I agree with the preface to Ken Knabb’s 2014 translation, in which he suggests starting with chapter 4 and 5 because they provide relevant historical and